tldr-pages/tldr/contributing-guides/style-guide.md

 ...
 ```

+> :bulb: Help page is an any documentation page here, not just man page.

 There actually is a linter/formatter that enforces the format above.
 It is run automatically on every pull request,